-When called, :complete (page 71) prints the $\langle n \rangle^{th}$ to $\langle m \rangle^{th}$ completion candidates for the partial input (string-literal) for the completion domain denoted by (type).
+When called, :complete (page 46) prints the $\langle n \rangle^{th}$ to $\langle m \rangle^{th}$ completion candidates for the partial input (string-literal) for the completion domain denoted by (type).
 Currently, only the repl domain is supported which denotes the kind of completion that would be provided interactively by GHCi at the input prompt.

-If omitted, (n) and (m) default to the first or last available completion candidate respectively.
-If there are less candidates than requested via the range argument, (n) and (m) are implicitly capped to the number of available completion candidates.
+If omitted, $\langle n \rangle$ and $\langle m \rangle$ default to the first or last available completion candidate respectively.
+If there are less candidates than requested via the range argument, $\langle n \rangle$ and $\langle m \rangle$ are implicitly capped to the number of available completion candidates.

-The output of :complete (page 71) begins with a header line containing three space-delimited fields:
+The output of :complete (page 46) begins with a header line containing three space-delimited fields:

-- An integer denoting the number 1 of printed completions, - an integer denoting the total number of completions available, and finally - a string literal denoting a common prefix to be added to the returned completion candidates.
+- •An integer denoting the number 1 of printed completions, - •an integer denoting the total number of completions available, and finally - •a string literal denoting a common prefix to be added to the returned completion candidates.

-The header line is followed by (1) lines each containing one completion candidate encoded as (quoted) string literal.
+The header line is followed by (l) lines each containing one completion candidate encoded as (quoted) string literal.
 Here are some example invocations showing the various cases:

 '''

 Prelude> :complete repl 0 ""

 0 470 ""

 Prelude> :complete repl 5 "import For"

-5 21 "import '
+5 21 "import "

 "Foreign"

 "Foreign.C"

 "Foreign.C.Error"

 "Foreign.C.String"

 "Foreign.C.Types"

 Prelude> :complete repl 5-10 "import For"

-6 21 "import
+6 21 "import "

 "Foreign.C.Types"

 "Foreign.Concurrent"

-"Foreign.ForeignPtr"
+"Foreian.ForeianPtr"

 "Foreign.ForeignPtr.Safe"

 "Foreign.ForeignPtr.Unsafe"

 "Foreign.Marshal"

 Prelude> :complete repl 20- "import For"

-2 21 "import "
+2 21 "import '

-'''

-'''

 "Foreign.StablePtr"

 "Foreign.Storable"

 Prelude> :complete repl "map"

 3 3 ""

 "map"

 "mapM"

-"mapM"
+"mapM "

 Prelude> :complete repl 5-10 "map"

 0 3 ""

 '''